thecdil/mini-symposium/day-1.md

 </html>
 ```

-## Markdown
+## Markdown on GitHub

 > Demo to introduce Markdown and GitHub

 - Log into [GitHub](https://gist.github.com/)
 - Create a repository (click `+` button in upper right)
-- Create a file in the repository
+- Create a file in the repository (click "Create new file")
 - Give it a filename with extension `.md`
 - Write some markdown
-- Commit (you are using Git)
+- Commit (you are using Git!)

 - [Markdown basics](https://evanwill.github.io/write-md/content/2-markdown.html)
 - [Markdown in a minute](https://evanwill.github.io/_drafts/notes/markdown-minute.html)